hashicorp/katakoda/consul-secure-on-kubernetes/step7.md

+Next, prove that gossip/RPC traffic is encrypted.

 ### Capture server traffic

-Now that you have proven that ACLs are enabled, and that TLS verification is being enforced, you will prove that gossip/RPC traffic is encrypted.
 First, start a server shell session.
 This will execute in **Terminal 2**.

 `kubectl exec -it consul-server-0 -- /bin/sh`{{execute T2}}

-Next, since the containers were recycled during the helm upgrade, you will have to add tcp dump again.
+Since the containers were recycled during the upgrade, you need to add tcp dump again.

 `apk update && apk add tcpdump`{{execute T2}}

-Next, start `tcpdump` and observe the gossip traffic.
+Start `tcpdump` and observe the traffic.

 `tcpdump -an portrange 8300-8700 -A`{{execute T2}}

-Notice that, unlike before, none of the traffic is human readable.
-This proves that gossip traffic is now encrypted.
+Notice that, unlike before, none of the traffic is readable.
+This proves that gossip traffic is encrypted.

-Next, output `tcpdump` to a file so that you can test for cleartext RPC traffic.
+Output `tcpdump` to a file so that you can test for cleartext RPC traffic.

 `tcpdump -an portrange 8300-8700 -A > /tmp/tcpdump.log`{{execute interrupt T2}}

-Next, from a client agent in a different terminal, try to list Consul services with the Consul CLI.
+From a client agent in **Terminal 1**, try to list Consul services.
-This will execute in **Terminal 1**

 `kubectl exec $(kubectl get pods -l component=client -o jsonpath='{.items[0].metadata.name}') -- consul catalog services -token $(kubectl get secrets/consul-bootstrap-acl-token --template={{.data.token}} | base64 -d)`{{execute interrupt T1}}

-Finally, switch back to server in **Terminal 2**, stop tcpdump, and grep log for entry
+Finally, switch back to **Terminal 2** and grep the server log for RPC entries

 `grep 'ServiceMethod' /tmp/tcpdump.log`{{execute interrupt T2}}

-Notice that no rows were found this time.
-This proves that RPC traffic is now encrypted.
+No rows were found this time.
+This proves that RPC traffic is encrypted.